bytes-zone/bytes-zone/content/posts/rule-2-clarify-your-intent.md

 ## Conclusion
 In summary, remember that code is read many more times than it's written.
 Keeping that in mind can go a long way to making things better for your coworkers (or just you, 6 months from now.)
 There are lot of ways to do this—way more than we can go over here—but you can get a long way by focusing on names, comments, and constructors.

-[^1]: In fact, I think the entirety of the four rules is secretly about communication: write tests to communicate, remove duplication to make sure you're not saying the same thing twice, remove any unnecessary distractions, and here where we're being pretty explicit about intention!
+[^four-rules-are-about-communication]: In fact, I think the entirety of the four rules is secretly about communication: write tests to communicate, remove duplication to make sure you're not saying the same thing twice, remove any unnecessary distractions, and here where we're being pretty explicit about intention!

-[^2]: Example inspired by Corey Haines' [*Understanding the Four Rules of Simple Design*](https://leanpub.com/4rulesofsimpledesign)
+[^process-data-inspiration]: Example inspired by Corey Haines' [*Understanding the Four Rules of Simple Design*](https://leanpub.com/4rulesofsimpledesign)